secretstartups/handbook/content/handbook/product/ux/product-designer/_index.md

 - When sharing asynchronously in an issue, make sure your audience has the context necessary to understand your proposal and how they can help.
 Is it clear who will use the solution and what it will enable them to accomplish?
 Do you need feedback or assistance from stakeholders?
 If so, on what specifically?
 Or, are you looking for approval?
 To make reviewing easier, have you highlighted things that changed since the last review?
   - Consider using the [collapsed content sections](/handbook/markdown-guide/#collapse) to include information that would support points being made without distracting the reader from the main point.
 This is demonstrated in [this issue comment around using analytics about file sizes](/handbook/markdown-guide/#collapse).
 - `@mention` your Product Design Manager on the issue for feedback.
 Product Design Managers have a broader view of work that's happening across the product, enabling them to provide feedback that is helpful for maintaining strategic alignment, a consistent level of quality, and functional consistency.
 - Frame design discussions around the customer and the problem being solved, not the UI or functionality itself.
-When presenting, start with the current state and how it fails to meet user needs, and then walk through the proposed solution from the user’s point of view.
-As the discussion unfolds, continually tie everything back to the user’s experience and needs.
+When presenting, start with the current state and how it fails to meet user needs, and then walk through the proposed solution from the user's point of view.
+As the discussion unfolds, continually tie everything back to the user's experience and needs.
 - Anticipate questions that others might have, and try to answer them in your proposal comments.
-You don’t have to explain everything, but try to communicate a bit of your rationale every time you propose something.
+You don't have to explain everything, but try to communicate a bit of your rationale every time you propose something.
 This is particularly important when proposing changes or challenging the status quo, because it reduces the feedback loop and time spent on unnecessary discussions.
-It also builds the UX Department’s credibility, because we deal with a lot of seemingly subjective issues.
+It also builds the UX Department's credibility, because we deal with a lot of seemingly subjective issues.
   - Consider using the [questions as headings](https://gitlab.com/gitlab-org/gitlab/-/issues/118442#note_276666054) in framing your proposal
-- Keep the SSOT updated with what’s already agreed upon so that everyone can know where to look.
+- Keep the SSOT updated with what's already agreed upon so that everyone can know where to look.
 This includes images or links to your design work.
-- If you’re working with design files, follow the instructions in the [GitLab Design project contribution guidelines](https://gitlab.com/gitlab-org/gitlab-design/blob/master/CONTRIBUTING.md) and regularly commit them.
+- If you're working with design files, follow the instructions in the [GitLab Design project contribution guidelines](https://gitlab.com/gitlab-org/gitlab-design/blob/master/CONTRIBUTING.md) and regularly commit them.
 - If you are proposing a solution that will introduce a new UX paradigm, or change an existing one, please consider the following:
     1. Will this pattern be inconsistent with other areas of the application?
     1. Will other areas of the application need to be updated to match?